-A really simple way of linking Phantoms together like this to create seamless workflows is by copying the URL of your output CSV and pasting it into your Phantom's Setup, which can be easily done by clicking 'Copy link' under the 'Chain Phantoms' section on a Phantom's Console page:
+A really simple way of linking Phantoms together like this to create seamless workflows is by copying the URL of your output CSV and pasting it into your Phantom's Setup, which can be easily done by clicking the 'Copy link' button of your results CSV located under the 'Files' section on a Phantom's Console page:

 If you have the Phantoms set up to launch automatically, this output file will be continually updated, therefore continually providing new input data for the next Phantom in the chain.

 Process my entire data list in separate launches

 A Phantom will automatically take the data in your input spreadsheet, such as profile URLs, and process them in the listed order.
 If you have a large data set that you don't want to process all at once don't worry, the majority of Phantoms will pick up from where they left off in the last launch so as not to process the same data twice.

 For example, if you have 100 LinkedIn profile URLs to send connection requests to and they are listed in your input spreadsheet, you can set your Phantom up to process 10 per launch and with each launch it will process the next 10 profiles after those is has already completed.